EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

-# DAC Wallet Intelligence Layer v1.4.2 — Community Wallet Checker
+# DAC Wallet Intelligence Layer v1.5.2 — Community Wallet Checker

 A client-side wallet intelligence interface for the DAC Quantum Chain Testnet.

-This tool allows users to paste a wallet address and generate a read-only wallet profile from public DAC testnet data: native funds, DACC staking flow, NFT ownership, official DAC Inception Rank signal, historical activity windows, activity metrics, portfolio behavior, reputation scoring, and Sybil-risk estimation.
+This tool allows users to paste a wallet address and generate a read-only wallet profile from public DAC testnet data: native funds, DACC staking flow, NFT ownership, official DAC Inception Rank signal, historical activity windows, activity metrics, portfolio behavior, reputation scoring, Sybil heuristics, stress-testing links, and Sybil-risk estimation.

 > **Important:** This is a community-built checker by **JERUZZALEM — DAC Infra Tester**.
 > It is **not an official DAC checker**, not an official Sybil detector, and not an official reputation system.